femboytv/LC_LethalPaintings/README.md

 # LethalPaintings
 Allows for editing of paintings (just like [LethalPosters](https://thunderstore.io/c/lethal-company/p/femboytv/LethalPosters/))

-When making a mod for Thunderstore you have to put all your images in `<ZIP ROOT>/BepInEx/plugins/LethalPaintings/paintings/`
+When making a mod for [Thunderstore](https://thunderstore.io/) you have to put all your images in
+- `BepInEx/plugins/LethalPaintings/paintings/`

 You can put as many images as you want, and the mod will pick random ones every time you land on a moon

-You can grab my personal auto crop tool [here](https://github.com/Atakku/lpg)
+You can also grab my personal auto crop tool [here](https://github.com/Atakku/lpg)